The Chargeback Life Cycle: Start to Finish in 14 Steps

 Your Step-by-Step Guide to the Chargeback Life Cycle

 The chargeback life cycle seems like a pretty simple, straightforward process.
-The customer makes a purchase, disputes it, then it’s your turn to fight the dispute.
-At the end, one side wins while the other loses…right?
+If the customer makes a purchase and disputes it, it’s your turn to fight the dispute.
+In the end, one side wins while the other loses…right?

 First, the cardholder identifies a transaction that is either suspicious, or for which the merchant didn’t deliver what they promised.
 The cardholder then contacts his or her issuing bank to reverse the transaction.